Malik-ikrash/Time_series_incident_prediction/README.md

 H = 10
 ```

-This means the model looks at the **last 20 time steps** of system metrics to predict whether an incident will occur in the **next 10 time steps**.
+This means the model looks at the last 20 time steps of system metrics to predict whether an incident will occur in the next 10 time steps.

 ---